connectrpc/connect-query-es/README.md

 ```

 A functional version of the options that can be passed to the `useInfiniteQuery` hook from `@tanstack/react-query`.When called, it will return the appropriate `queryKey`, `queryFn`, and `structuralSharing` flags, as well as a few other parameters required for `useInfiniteQuery`.
 This is useful when interacting with some queryClient methods (like [ensureQueryData](https://tanstack.com/query/latest/docs/reference/QueryClient#queryclientensurequerydata), etc).

+### `addStaticKeyToTransport`

+Transports are taken into consideration when building query keys for associated queries.
+This can cause issues with SSR since the transport on the server is not the same transport that gets executed on the client (cannot be tracked by reference).
+To bypass this, you can use this method to add an explicit key to the transport that will be used in the query key.

 ### `ConnectQueryKey`